 Developers, please be aware that there are two different restrictive covenants in our community, and that you would be best served to have your lawyer pull the title on any property you are planning on purchasing for redevelopment, in advance of your offer to purchase.
 The Rutland Park Community Association does NOT support the removal of these covenants as they maintain the character and scale of our community.

-Please be aware that we do NOT support land use re-designation from R-C1 to R-C1s (unless it is of specific benefit to the community) for several reasons.
-We have restrictive covenants on all of our R-C1 properties.
+Please be aware that we do NOT support land use re-designation from R-C1 or R-C2 to any higher density land use (unless it is of specific benefit to the community) for several reasons.
+We have restrictive covenants on all of our R-C1and R-C2 properties.

 Our R-C1 lots are restricted to one single family residence– a secondary suite becomes a second residence and thereby contravenes the covenant.
 We do not support any re-designation which only benefits the owner, as opposed to benefiting the community.
 In addition, we do not support the removal of these restrictive covenants because they are part of our development guidelines and serve to maintain the character of our community.